Bernard Ashley (businessman): Personal life

 Laura and Sir Bernard were married from 1949 until her death in 1985.
 Laura had four children, the expansion of the business meant the need for an escape point, and for creativity.
 They bought a house in France in the early 1970s, and kept in touch with the family and business through flying, with Sir Bernard's accomplished skills as a pilot.

 The Ashley children were all involved in the business.
 David (born 1954/55), the eldest son, designed and opened 182 shops across America, daughter Jane was the company photographer; youngest daughter Emma designed textiles and their second son, Nick, was design director for Laura Ashley during its successful flotation in 1985.
 Nick went on to launch his own brand Nick Ashley, an exclusive menswear range, with a shop in Notting Hill and outlets throughout Japan.

-Sir Bernard Ashley was the company chairperson of Laura Ashley and Laura kept a close eye on fabrics.
-The astonishing success of what proved to be the ultimate cottage industry, bought the Ashleys a yacht, a private plane, a French château in Picardy, a town-house in Brussels, and the villa Contenta in Lyford Cay, New Providence, Bahamas, which in 2006 was offered for sale at $8.5million.
+Sir Bernard Ashley served as chairman of Laura Ashley, while Laura Ashley oversaw the company's fabric design.
+The company's commercial success enabled the couple to acquire considerable assets, including a yacht, a private aircraft, a French chateau in Picardy, a town-house in Brussels, and the villa Contenta in Lyford Cay, New Providence, Bahamas, which in 2006 was offered for sale at $8.5million.

 In 1985, on her 60th birthday, while she was visiting her children in the UK, Laura fell down the stairs and was rushed to hospital where she died ten days later.
 Her name lives on through her business.
 She is buried in the churchyard of St John the Baptist, in Carno, Powys, Wales.

 In 1990, he married Regine Burnell.
 He died of cancer on 14 February 2009 and is buried with Laura.